Employment and employee benefits in Spain: overview

 The father of a newly born child can take up to two working days' paid absence immediately after the birth.

 Fathers are also entitled to 13 additional days' paternity leave.
-Paternity leave can be increased for multiple births (by two weeks for each additional child) (see above, Maternity rights).
+Paternity leave can be increased for multiple births (by two days for each additional child, to be counted from the second child).
 Social security benefits are paid to employees on paternity leave, provided that the father has had 180 days' paid employment within the previous seven years.
 The monthly benefit is equal to 100% of the father's average monthly salary.

 A male employee can also share his partner's maternity or adoptive leave if either:

 There is a mutual agreement between the parents.

 The mother dies whilst on maternity leave (see above, Maternity rights).